ctrlaltdeleon/infinitygauntlet/info-sessions/keith-harris-info-session.md

 ```
 Name:       Keith Harris
 Time:       Saturday, December 8, 2018
-Bio:        Part of the Aztec Mentor Program (AMP).
-Has helped 12 Computer Engineering/Computer Science majors.
+Bio:        Part of the Aztec Mentor Program (AMP)
 Contact:    Keith Harris (keith@aztecforlife.com or the email in your email)
 ```